inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 **1. Loading, preprocessing and visualizing the dataset.** The first step was developing a the functions to load, pre-process and display the data.
 It can be helpful for the user to visualize data beforehand to familiarize himself/herself with the set.
 (These functions can be found on [utility-functions.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/utility_functions.py))

+**2. Generating the new neural network model.** Secondly, I created a function that generates a pretrained model with two hidden layers and an output layer size equal to the number of possible classification categories.
+(These functions can be found on [CNNmodel.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/CNNmodel.py))

-**2. Training the image classifier on the dataset.** Secondly, the training dataset is processed through the pipeline to train the neural network.
+**3. Training the image classifier on the dataset.** Thirdly, the training dataset is processed through the pipeline to train the neural network.
 (These functions can be found on [train.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/train.py) and [CNNmodel.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/CNNmodel.py))

-**3. Predicting the category of each image on the dataset.** Finally, the user can process the image he/she wants to classify through the neural network and it will output the most likely category with a high confidence level.
+**4. Predicting the category of each image on the dataset.** Finally, the user can process the image he/she wants to classify through the neural network and it will output the most likely category with a high confidence level.
 (These functions can be found on [predict.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/predict.py.py) and [CNNmodel.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/CNNmodel.py))

 ## User inputs: